ajaymur91/pucker-correction/README.md

 * The user has to specify the desired peptide to be simulated in tleap_script.txt
 * Otherwise a default peptide sequence is chosen (ACE-PRF-NME)

-# Info:

-* This code creates a classical force-field for a peptide containing 4-Fluorinated Proline (non-natural) residues. (also works for any cannonical peptide)

-* Creates input files for gromacs or amber or charmm (or openMM)
-* Adds a 1nm^3 TIP3P waterbox.

-* As an example you may choose the following sequence:
-ACE-GLY-GLY-PRF-GLY-PSF-NME
-where PRF is 4R-fluoro proline residue
-      PSF is 4S-fluoro proline residue

-You can select a peptide of your choice by editing the tleap_script.txt file.

 # Citation:
 @article{muralidharan2020solvation,